JHUBCIS/EMG-Workshop/README.md

    - This design pulls down the button digital pin by default, provides better stability of input

-The following diagram shows a design that receives up to 3 button press inputs
+The following diagram shows a design that receives up to 3 button press inputs, check this [link](https://www.tinkercad.com/things/8gvihiNezLQ-arduino-with-button?sharecode=3Chfptr3p3LsUomgnpSLpuxuKvZGgIFdwxjH1-WhXh4) for an interactive simulation.

  <img src="z_README/Arduino with button.png" alt="image-20230930001155737" style="zoom:50%;" />